seungsoo-lee/DELTA/README.md

 + STEP 4-b.
 (All-In-One Single Machine) Add NAT to VM3 (mininet)
 ![NAT](http://143.248.53.145/research/nat1.png)

-+ In the case of all-in-one single machine, the test environment is automatically setup as below:
++ In the case of the all-in-one single machine, the test environment is automatically setup as below:
 ![Env1](http://143.248.53.145/research/env_v1.png)